bunnicash/archinstall/README.md

 - [x] PulseAudio installation as well as a large selection of DE/WM-specific and mainsteam-standard apps
 - [x] Memlock management for emulation, installation of both virt-manager (kvm/qemu/libvirt) and virtualbox
 - [x] Program group management, ability to have additional programs installed from user input
-- [x] Colorful and easy to understand input prompts
+- [x] Colorful and easy to understand user prompts
 - [x] And more... <br><br>

 ### FAQ:
 - Is there an unstable branch for testing?
-Yes, you can use the testing branch: `git clone -b testing https://github.com/bunnicash/archinstall` <br>
+Yes, you can use the testing branch: `git clone -b testing https://github.com/bunnicash/archinstall` <br><br>